WiktorOgrodnik/RaspberryPi-Remote-Thermometer/README.md

 sudo apt update && sudo apt install python3 -y
 ```

-To install node.js 16.x on older Raspberries like 1A, 1B or Zero wchich are based on ARMv6 architechture you need to follow [those scripts](https://github.com/sdesalas/node-pi-zero).
+To install node.js 16.x on older Raspberries like 1A, 1B or Zero which are based on ARMv6 architecture you need to follow [those scripts](https://github.com/sdesalas/node-pi-zero).

 On newer pi's you can just type: